LPO Continuing Education

 LPOs can log into the LPO Directory, where they will find their:

-LPOs using the directory for the first time should go choose New User to login.
-You will need to have an e-mail address on file with the WSBA to do so.
-If you do not have an e-mail address, or you have any other problems, you may contact Talia Clever at 206-239-2112 or LPO@wsba.org.
+LPOs using the directory for the first time should choose New User to login.
+You will need to have an email address on file with the WSBA to do so.
+If you do not have an email address, or you have any other problems, you may contact Talia Clever at 206-239-2112 or LPO@wsba.org.

-How many hours do I need?You must attend 10 hours of continuing education each calendar year.
+How many hours do I need?You must report 10 hours of continuing education each calendar year.
 Two of the 10 hours must be liability hours; the remaining hours may be general or liability.
+Liability credits earned in excess of the 2 required are counted toward general credits.
+Up to 10 may be carried over from the previous year.

 I am a new LPO; do I need to have 10 hours?New LPOs are exempt from the continuing education requirements for the calendar year in which they were certified as an LPO, regardless of how much time is left in the year.
 For example, if you were certified in December 2007, then you do not need hours for 2007, but you will for 2008.
 Any seminars you attend in the year you are certified will be credited and appear in the next year.
 You cannot receive credit for seminars attended prior to your certification date.

-How do I find out how many hours I have to date?You may see how many hours you have by logging into your profile through the LPO Directory.
-Once logged in, you will be able to see how many hours you have through attendance for the current year and how many carry over hours you have from last year.
+How do I find out how many hours I have to date?You may see how many hours you have by logging into your roster through the LPO Directory.
+Once logged in, you will be able to see how many hours you have through attendance for the current year, how many carry over hours you have from last year and if you have enough live and liability credits.

-How do I receive credit for attending a seminar?You must sign in when you attend a seminar.
+How do I receive credit for attending a seminar?You must sign in with your name and correct LPO number when you attend a seminar.
 The sponsor of the seminar will provide the attendance list to our office.
-Only LPOs on the attendance list receive credit for the seminar.
+Only LPOs with name and correct number listed on the attendance list receive credit for the seminar.

-How do I check to see which seminars I have attended?You may see a list of seminars you have attended each year since 2000 by logging into your profile through the LPO Directory.
-Once logged in, you will be able to see which courses you attended and how many hours credit you received.
+How do I check to see which seminars I have attended?You may see a list of seminars you have attended by logging into your roster through the LPO Directory.
+Once logged in, you will be able to see which courses you attended and how many hours credit you received. you can review previous years by selecting the year in the drop-down menu in the upper left corner.

 What do I do if a seminar I attended does not appear in my profile?First, be sure it has been 30 days since the seminar; that is how long the sponsor has to report the attendance.
 If the seminar still does not appear in your profile after 30 days, then contact our office so we can double-check the attendance list.
 If you do not appear on the attendance list, we will ask you to contact the sponsor, who must provide our office with verification that you attended the seminar.

 How and when do I report my continuing education hours?You will receive an affidavit of attendance in mid-November every year.
 The affidavit will list the seminars that you attended and show how many hours, if any, were carried over from the previous year.
-You must complete the affidavit, have it notarized, and return it to the WSBA by January 31 of the following year.
+You must complete the affidavit by (1) confirming that all seminars you attended are listed and (2) adding the total number of credits where the form lists “Enter Total Credits.”
+When completed, have it notarized, and return the original to the WSBA by January 31 of the following year.
+Emailed and faxed copies are not acceptable.
 If the affidavit is not submitted by the January 31 deadline, then you will be subject to a $50 late fee.

 What if I do not comply by April 30?If you do not comply by April 30, your LPO license will be suspended until you comply.
 You will have 9 months to cure the suspension; otherwise, your LPO license will be revoked.